bfintal/bfi_thumb/README.md

 On the fly image resizer / cropper / grayscaler / colorizer / opacitor :) for WordPress

+*You can read the tutorial and get more information about BFI_Thumb from this article: [Moving Away From TimThumb to BFIThumb](http://wp.tutsplus.com/tutorials/theme-development/moving-away-from-timthumb-to-bfithumb/)*

 **Supports WordPress 3.5+**

 Bfi_thumb resizes image on the fly using WordPress' Image Editor classes, thus supports both Imagick and GD and switches automatically depending on what's available.
 The default Image Editors only have a handful of basic functions (crop, resize, rotate, etc), bfi_thumb also extends these classes to include these new functions: